-Whether it’s temporarily banishing fraternity/sorority activities on campus or literally using students as customer laborers for our pet projects, we have a habit of ineffective attempts to curb public hatred of us as politicians, college administrators and fraternity men and women.
-The REACH Act, a bill that would require any college receiving federal aid to report hazing statistics in their annual report and provide hazing education to all students.
+Whether it’s temporarily banishing fraternity/sorority activities on campus or using students as customer laborers, we tend to favor quick public relations wins over long-term, effective solutions as politicians, college administrators and fraternity men and women.
+The REACH Act is a bill that would require any college receiving federal aid to report hazing statistics in their annual report and provide hazing education to all students.

 1. The proposed measure operates on a loose, subjective definition of hazing

 Here is the definition of hazing provided in the proposed law:

 Any intentional, knowing or reckless act committed by a student, or a former student, whether individually or in concert with other persons, against another student, and in which both of the following apply: